JeffGiroux/f5_terraform/Azure/HA_via_api/README.md

 - onboard.tpl is the onboarding script which is run by commandToExecute (user data).
 It will be copied to /var/lib/waagent/CustomData upon bootup.
 This script is responsible for downloading the neccessary F5 Automation Toolchain RPM files, installing them, and then executing the onboarding REST calls.
 - This template uses PayGo BIGIP image for the deployment (as default).
 If you would like to use BYOL, then these following steps are needed:
 1. In the "variables.tf", specify the BYOL image and licenses regkeys.
-2. In the "main.tf", uncomment the "local_sku" lines.
+2. In the "bigip.tf", uncomment the "local_sku" lines.
 3. To find available images/versions, use this search example on Azure CLI:
   ```
           az vm image list -f BIG-IP --all